firebender/laravel-pictureworks/README.md

 ### Contribution guidelines ###

 Write tests.
 Write code.
-Pull request.
+Make a pull request.

-Everybody happy?
-We celebrate.
-We drink :)

-Problems?
-We talk.
-We still drink :D

 ### Who do I talk to? ###